italoosorio/SilkBuilder-Doc/how_to/pagination.md

 });
 ```

+### The listDP

-Set the DataProvider *listDP* events.
-Create of modity the *beforeSelect* event to add parameters *pageSize* and *pageStartRow*.
-These values are extracted from the pagination component.
+Set the DataProvider listDP events.
+Create of modify the beforeSelect event to add parameters pageSize and pageStartRow.
+These values get extracted from the pagination component.

 ```javascript
 listDP.on("beforeSelect", function(){